Hey sis heyyyy! Are you looking for the benefits and downfalls of ceramic flat irons?

 If you have been straightening with titanium and you're finding that your hair is just not growing, breaking more or you're getting big, crazy split ends every single time you go for a cut.

-It really could be because that hair straightener is just too intense for your looser hair type and it's just creating so much more damage than any straightening benefit.
+It really could be because that hair straightener is just too intense for your looser hair type and it's just creating so much more damage than any straightening benefit, especially without using a professional heat protectant.

 And lastly, I’ll tell you to AVOID THE METAL STRAIGHTENERS.
 Although there aren’t many of these out on the market anymore, you can still find them for very, very cheap.